 These three groups of foreigners have either obtained their current residency with a procedure that corresponds to a European (much easier), or they would like to do it as soon as possible to avoid legal hassle.

-That is why the first two will have to change their current residence cards before 31 December into this new special type.
+That is why the first two had to change their residency cards before 31 December into this new special type.

-In other words, a new type of residence card has been created for all of them and is now available, the residence card corresponding to the withdrawal agreement.
+In other words, a new type of residence card was created for all of them, the residence card corresponding to the withdrawal agreement.

-And for the last and third group, if they start the application process as soon as possible, can still obtain it, even if they are not yet in Spain, with the same facilities as a European.
+And for the last and third group, if they started the application process before the end of 2020, could still obtain it, even if they are not yet in Spain, with the same facilities as a European.

 About the legal status of the British after Brexit